Methylenedioxyallylamphetamine

 Methylenedioxyallylamphetamine (MDAL or 3,4-methylenedioxy-N-allylamphetamine) is a lesser-known drug.
+It is the N-allyl derivative of 3,4-methylenedioxyamphetamine (MDA).

+Use and effects

-It is also the N-allyl derivative of 3,4-methylenedioxyamphetamine (MDA).
-MDAL was first synthesized by Alexander Shulgin.
-In his book PiHKAL, the minimum dose is listed as 180 mg, and the duration unknown.
+In his book PiHKAL (Phenethylamines I Have Known and Loved), Alexander Shulgin lists MDAL's minimum dose as 180 mg orally and its duration as unknown.
 MDAL produces few to no effects on its own, but may enhance the effects of psychedelic drugs like LSD.

-Very little data exists about the pharmacological properties, metabolism, and toxicity of MDAL.
+Chemistry

+Synthesis

+The chemical synthesis of MDAL has been described.